-As I was writing my previous blog, Advanced ODS Graphics: Axis tables that contain special characters, I found that there are aspects of the axis table that I wanted to discuss, but they would have detracted from my main message.
-This blog follows up on those topics.
+As I was writing my previous post, Advanced ODS Graphics: Axis tables that contain special characters, I found that there are aspects of the axis table that I wanted to discuss, but they would have detracted from my main message.
+This post follows up on those topics.

 Axis tables exist for two very different reasons.
 Most axis tables in Graphically Speaking are used to create forest plots, adverse event plots, or other similar plots.
 In these plots, there is a one-to-one correspondence between the rows in the data set and the rows in the axis table and the graph.
 Axis tables also exist to provide summarization.
 Rather than displaying the values in the data set in the axis table, PROC SGPLOT can display summary statistics such as sums, means, medians, and frequencies.
 I will illustrate both types of axis tables here and show you some pitfalls to avoid.

 In CTSPedia Clinical Graphs - Subgrouped Forest Plot, Sanjay provides a nice example of a forest plot that consists of several axis tables (the columns of text and numbers) and a graph.
 The main body of the graph, which includes the axis tables, has 16 rows.
 The data set has 16 observations that correspond to those 16 rows.
 This data set actually has two additional observations.
 One adds the left arrow and 'PCI Better'; the other adds 'Therapy Better' and the right arrow.
 While the data and the rows are not precisely one-to-one, this is a one-to-one style axis table--there is no summarization.
 Multipage Adverse Event Reports Using PROC SGPLOT shows quite a different example of a one-to-one axis table.
 Again, there is no summarization, and the goal is to use axis tables to simply display in the graph variables from the input data set.